siggisv/remotemo/docs/API_design.md

     remotemo::Config& remotemo::Config::key_quit(
             remotemo::Mod_keys_strict modifier_keys, remotemo::Key key);
     ```
+    By default, pressing the chosen key combination will throw an
+    `remotemo::User_quit_exception` without closing the window nor cleaning up
+    anything.

+    How you want to handle that exception is up to you, but it would be pretty
+    normal to respect their request and close down the application.

+    > **Warning** Not catching that exception will terminate your program
+    > **without** making sure all resources are cleaned up.

-  - Closing window is the same as quitting: `true` _(can be changed later)_
+  - Closing window is the same as quitting: `false` _(can be changed later)_
     ```C++
     remotemo::Config& remotemo::Config::closing_same_as_quit(
             bool is_closing_same_as_quit);
     ```
-    > **Note** Not recommended to change that setting to `false` unless you
-    > either really want the application to continue running without a window
-    > or the text monitor was running in an auxiliary window, while the main
-    > window is still controlled by you.
+    Setting this to `true` will change the behaviour of both choosing to close
+    the window and of choosing to quit so that doing any one of them will:
+    - Close the window (and clean up its resources).
+    - Then throw an `remotemo::User_quit_exception`.

+    Note that as before (when this is set to `false`):
+    - almost all functions will throw `remotemo::Window_is_closed_exception`
+      if you try calling them after the window has been closed.
+    - choosing to close the window will still call the
+      function-to-call-before-closing-window while choosing to quit will call
+      the function-to-call-before-quitting.
   - Function to call before closing window: `[]() -> bool { return true; }`
     _(can be changed later)_
     ```C++